ritamweb/dotcom/README.txt

-This is for portolio purposes only.
+This is for portfolio purposes only.

 Thank you html5up for this website template.